yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cfiledialog-class.md

 ### <a name="remarks"></a>Uwagi

-##  <a name="addcontrolitem"></a>  CFileDialog::AddControlItem
+##  <a name="addcontrolitem"></a>CFileDialog:: AddControlItem

-Dodaje element do kontrolki kontenera, w oknie dialogowym.
+Dodaje element do kontrolki kontenera w oknie dialogowym.

 ```
 HRESULT AddControlItem(